 Police Fire Water Cannon, Tear Gas as Hong Kong Protesters Mass Outside Parliament

-A demonstrator throws a tear gas canister during a protest in Hong Kong, China August 31, 2019.
-REUTERS/Kai Pfaffenbach
+Demonstrators take cover as police fires tear gas during a protest in Hong Kong, China August 31, 2019.
+(Image: Reuters)

-Hong Kong, Aug 31 (AFP) Police fired water cannon and tear gas at Hong Kong pro-democracy protesters massed outside the city's parliament on Saturday, as demonstrators defied a ban on rallying, the arrests of leading activists and rising threats from China, to take to the streets for a 13th straight weekend.
+Hong Kong: Police fired water cannon and tear gas at Hong Kong pro-democracy protesters massed outside the city's parliament on Saturday, as demonstrators defied a ban on rallying, the arrests of leading activists and rising threats from China, to take to the streets for a 13th straight weekend.

 Tensions rose as the afternoon wore on, with hardcore protesters throwing rocks, setting fires -- and shining laser pens -- at a rank of police behind a barricade at the city parliament known as the Legislative Council (LegCo).